 The Cannabis Twittersphere

 In the US, advertisers must be licensed by the appropriate authorities and pre-authorized by Twitter, and may promote non-ingestible, legally derived CBD topical products in the jurisdictions in which they are licensed.
-For Canada, that means you just might be targetted for a cannabis ad, as long as you’re over 21.
+For Canada, that means you just might be targeted for a cannabis ad, as long as you’re over 21.

 LinkedIn Cannabis Connections

 LinkedIn does not censor cannabis content — you can post images of cannabis and talk about it all you want.
 Just make sure to avoid actually trying to sell any cannabis products; this is prohibited.
 Share interesting cannabis news, information, or ideas — people respond positively to simple posts that share topics of interest.
 You can find a number of cannabis networking groups, and easy ways to connect with people across the industry.
 Just remember, keep it professional.